November 19, 2020 9 min read

 Gout is a form of inflammatory arthritis associated with pain, stiffness, and swelling in your joints.
 Over time, high levels of uric acid also cause severe damage to tendons and joints.

 Chronic Candida overgrowth can also lead to bone infections, known as osteomyelitis.
 This type of infection causes pain and tenderness in the infected area.

-There are three main steps in treating an intestinal Candida overgrowth.
+There are four main steps in treating an intestinal Candida overgrowth.
 These are: